osmandapp/web/main/docs/user/plugins/development.md

 Each next zoom level reduces the imaginary distance to the ground by about 2 times.
 :::

-### Distance from camera to target
+### Distance to target

-The widget shows the distance between camera (viewer) and center of the map.
+Distance from camera to target widget shows the distance between camera (viewer) and center of the map.

-### Comparison to the real life satellite imagery
+### Comparison with a satellite imagery

 A comparison of the map and the earth's surface reveals the following patterns: